The Institutes of Biblical Law

 The Institutes of Biblical Law is a 1973 book by the philosopher and theologian Rousas John Rushdoony.
 It is the first volume of a three-volume work, also referred to by the same title, which is modeled after John Calvin's Institutes of the Christian Religion (1536).
-Together with Rushdoony's other writings, the book is the basis of Christian reconstructionism.

 Summary

 Rushdoony expounds on the Ten Commandments which is central to his work.
 He interprets these commandments, as found in the Old Testament of the Bible, as the foundation of moral and ethical principles for both individual behavior and the governance of societies.
 He advocates for a theonomic perspective, which means that he believes God's law, as revealed in the Bible, should be the standard and authority for civil law and government.
 Rushdoony provides an outline of a program for establishing a Christian theocracy.
 He envisions a society in which civil governance is directly guided by biblical principles and underpinned by a Christian worldview.
 In this theocratic model, religious and political authority would be closely intertwined, with civil laws derived explicitly from biblical teachings.